kesslerpillar/test-one-thing/README.md

 # 2. One Path
 ## Pros
-1. Tests clearly document how a method is used under one set of conditions.
+1. Tests clearly documents how a method is used under one set of conditions.
-2. Provides wholistic test accountability for the one set of conditions.
+1. Provides wholistic test accountability for the one set of conditions.

 ## Cons
 1. May be longer.
-However this is indication that your method is too long.
+However this may be an indication that your method-under-test is too long.

 # 3. All Paths
 ## Pros